EdgeTX/edgetx-user-manual/bw-radios/radio-settings/radio-setup.md

 ### Enabled Features

 The **Enabled Features** section of Radio Setup allows you to configure the _**Global**_ _**settings**_ for which tabs are visible in the Radio Setup and Model Settings area of EdgeTX.
 The configuration setting for the active model will show to the right of the checkbox.
-The model configuration will override the global configuration (which will be indicated by the "Off" and "On" shown next to any model level overrides).&#x20;
+The model configuration will override the global configuration (which will be indicated by the "Off" and "On" shown next to any model level overrides).

 {% hint style="info" %}
 _**Note:**_ Turning off a tab only hides the tab and does not change the items already configured in that tab.